SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TypeCasting.rst

 Type Casting for Any and AnyObject
 ----------------------------------

-Swift provides two special types for working with non-specific types:
+Swift provides two special types for working with nonspecific types:

 * ``Any`` can represent an instance of any type at all, including function types.
 * ``AnyObject`` can represent an instance of any class type.